memasanz/mm-ai-search/README.md

-On AI Search Assign Search Service Contributor to yourself & managed id connecting On AI Search Assign Search Index Data Contributor to yourself & maanged id connecting On Blob Storage Assign Blob Data Contirbutor
+On AI Search Assign Search Service Contributor to yourself & managed id connecting On AI Search Assign Search Index Data Contributor to yourself & maanged id connecting On OpenAI Resource Assign Assign Cognitive Services OpenAI User to AI Search On Blob Storage Assign Blob Data Contirbutor

+*For 001 & 002 Notebooks - ensure
+- AI Services using managed identity.
+ - Identity -> System Assigned Set to "On"
+- Ensure the identity has been granted permission Cognitive Services User on the AI Service